trey-capps/trey-capps.github.io/content/posts/happiness_analysis.md

 frames = [df15, df16, df17, df18, df19]
 df_all = pd.concat(frames)
 ```
 It is important for this analysis to not drop the rows with a missing 'Region' column.
-Because there is only 19 missing values, these regions will be manually inputed (Chances are they are similar across 2017, 2018, and 2019).
-To determine which countires are misisng a region we can loop through each country.
+Because there are only 19 missing values, these regions will be manually input (Chances are they are similar across 2017, 2018, and 2019).
+To determine which countries are missing a region we can loop through each country.
 ```
 result = df_all[df_all['Region'].isnull()].index.tolist()
 for val in result: